Helpful Information for the Clinically Extremely Vulnerable Within Surrey Heath

 Localised volunteer groups are also continuing to provide some support to their communities.
 To find out more, please call us on 01276 707100 and our team can advise you on what additional support may be available in your area.

 - You should always dial 999 in an emergency situation.

-- If you have any of the symptoms of coronavirus (COVID-19) (a new continuous cough, a high temperature, or a loss of, or change in, your sense of taste or smell), you must self-isolate at home and arrange to have a test to see if you have COVID-19 – go to the NHS website to arrange a test or contact NHS 119 via telephone if you do not have internet access.
+- If you have any of the symptoms of coronavirus (COVID-19) (a new continuous cough, a high temperature, or a loss of, or change in, your sense of taste or smell), you must self-isolate at home and arrange to have a test to see if you have COVID-19 – for information on how to arrange a test please go to the Coronavirus Testing and Data webpage.